Rahul-Raval-2912/ActionInbox-/README.md

 ## 📝 **License**

-MIT License - Built for hackathons and open source collaboration.
+MIT License - Open source collaboration welcome.

 ---

 **ActionInbox: Where AI meets email productivity.
-Built to win hackathons, designed for the future of work.** 🚀
+Designed for the future of work.** 🚀